 There’s more to Goa than its beaches, sun and sand.
 Goa has a deep and rich cultural and historical background and many offbeat attractions.
 The cabo de rama fort where it is believed that Rama housed Sita during the exile, The Aravalem caves where the Pandavas resided during their exile, to several offbeat but magnificent waterfalls and an incredible wildlife to look out for these places are perfect for your exile from the beaches and the excotic life around it.
 These places could also poke the architecture enthusiast or the true nature lover in you.
-Here we got a list of 12 places you can visit in Goa when you get tired of the beaches or to beat the hangover!!
+Here we got a list of 12 offbeat places in Goa you can visit when you get tired of the beaches or to beat the hangover!!

 1) Cabo De Rama Fort